Nutrition

 When it's Good To Be Going Nuts about undefined

-This delicious food has a hard protective shell – much the way the brain has a skull.
+This delicious food has a hard protective shell, much the way the brain has a skull.
 Its ‘meat’ is divided into two halves – the brain has two hemispheres.
 It’s covered in furrows – the brain is also covered in furrows.
-It contains approximately 68% beneficial fat – the brain contains about the same amount of fat.Does it follow that this food will be good for your brain?
-It sounds unscientific, but reasoning by analogy actually has a respectable medical history.
-And it turns out, sometimes it’s on target.
-You may have guessed I’m talking about walnuts.
+It contains approximately 68% beneficial fat – the brain contains about the same amount of fat.

-Ancient scholars believed a walnut looked like the brain so it must be good for the brain.
+Ancient scholars believed a walnut looked like the brain, so it must be good for the brain.
 Modern science confirms they were right, although their reasoning gives a modern scientist fits.

 Brain Benefits in Animal Research

 A recent study found that mice genetically susceptible to Alzheimer’s showed significant improvement in learning when given a walnut-enriched diet for nine months.
-They also experienced improvement in memory and motor skills as well as a reduction in anxiety compared to control mice that weren’t fed walnuts.
+They also experienced improvement in memory and motor skills, as well as a reduction in anxiety compared to control mice that weren’t fed walnuts.

 Lead researcher Dr. Abha Chauhan said, “These findings are very promising and … add to the growing body of research that demonstrates the protective effects of walnuts on cognitive functioning.”

 This study was a follow-up to previous research by the same team that found walnuts protect against free radical oxidative damage caused by toxic amyloid beta proteins that are implicated in dementia.
-The earlier study concluded that a walnut rich-diet would reduce the risk of Alzheimer’s disease.
+The earlier study concluded that a walnut-rich diet would reduce the risk of Alzheimer’s disease.

-Other animal research suggest walnuts improve balance and coordination and are associated with substantially reducing an enzyme called acetylcholinesterase that highly damages brain function.
+Other animal research suggests walnuts improve balance and coordination and are associated with substantially reducing an enzyme called acetylcholinesterase that highly damages brain function.
 This enzyme is found at higher levels in people with Alzheimer’s.

 Brain Benefits in Human Research

 Most human research has focused on the walnut’s benefits to the cardiovascular system.
-However, these in themselves are also advantageous to the brain, because heart disease increases the risk of cerebrovascular disease, stroke and mild cognitive impairment.
+However, these in themselves are also advantageous to the brain, because heart disease increases the risk of cerebrovascular disease, stroke, and mild cognitive impairment.

-Other studies have confirmed that upping your nut intake in general — and walnuts in particular — will improve your processing speed, memory, cognitive flexibility and function.
+Other studies have confirmed that upping your nut intake in general — and walnuts in particular — will improve your processing speed, memory, cognitive flexibility, and function.

 Walnuts Have Multiple Beneficial Ingredients